beothorn/presentationHeroesGuideToDevTools/static/README.md

 as delivered and get the signature from the client, and the payment if aplicable.

+We try to sync the state of the tour as much as possible, but it is expected that the driver will be offline for big amounts of time.

 Every time the driver finishes a delivery the system generates a summary and sends it to the client and to the stores email.